-How do you attract customers to your business through advertising, personal selling, promotions and publicity?
-Below, find basics on everything from business cards, direct mail, newsletters, newspaper advertising and gift certificates, to participation in volunteer events and public speaking engagements.
+How do you attract massage theray clients to your business through advertising, personal selling, promotions and publicity?
+Find basics on everything from business cards, direct mail, newsletters, newspaper advertising and gift certificates, to participation in volunteer events and public speaking engagements.

 Advertising is how you reach new clients and remind former clients of your services.
 This might include placing an ad on a local company's website or creating a direct mail piece that you send to potential clients.

-It could also include posting your business card or brochure on community bulletin boards at neighborhood retailers.
+Advertising could also include posting your massage therapy business card or brochure on community bulletin boards at neighborhood retailers.
 Promotional advertising motivates prospective clients to take advantage of a specific promotion or event.

 Sales promotions refers to creating a specific offer or event for clients.
 Examples might include: